 In response to the inclusion of new topics for DPs in the List of Topics of IPPC Standards, experts for the field of Botany are sought to complement already existing expertise within the TPDP.
 Candidates should have diagnostic expertise in their relevant field, including practical and research expertise in the use of morphological, molecular and biochemical diagnostic techniques, in quality assurance and in phytosanitary procedures.
 Experience in developing diagnostic protocols is highly desired.
 Willingness and availability to participate continuously in the work of the TPDP throughout the year, including face-to-face meetings, virtual meetings, and intersession work is essential.
 The tasks of the TPDP are described in the Specification TP1.
 For more information about the TPDP, please access their webpage by clicking here.

-This is for a five-year term beginning in 2020 and the selected experts should be available to attend all meetings of the TPDP.
-The next face-to-face meeting is tentatively scheduled for 17–21 August 2020.
+This is for a five-year term beginning in 2021 and the selected experts should be available to attend all meetings of the TPDP.

 Completed nominee details and summary of expertise form – (only as a word processing file such as MS Word).
 All sections should be completed, including contact details, education and professional training.
 A clear description of the nominee’s expertise is required.
-The file should be named as follows: COUNTRY_SURNAME_Firstname_Summary.
+The file should be named as follows: COUNTRY_SURNAME_Firstname_Summary;

 Completed and signed Statement of Commitment form – this should be read carefully by each nominee and discussed between the nominee and their employer.
 The form should then be signed by the nominee and a senior person in authority from the organization that employs the nominee.
 The form should be submitted with the nomination (as a scanned image file such as PDF).
 The file should be named as follows: COUNTRY_SURNAME_Firstname_commitment;

-The nominee’s Curriculum Vitae (CV) – an electronic copy of the nominee’s CV should be submitted as pdf or word file named as follows: COUNTRY_SURNAME_Firstname_CV.
+The nominee’s Curriculum Vitae (CV) – electronic copy of the nominee’s CV with the file named as follows: COUNTRY_SURNAME_Firstname_CV.

-Submissions should be sent to the IPPC Secretariat by e-mail (firstname.lastname@example.org) no later than 01 October 2019.
-The name of the nominating country or RPPO and the words “Call for Experts” should be placed in the subject line of the email message.
+Submissions should be sent to the IPPC Secretariat by e-mail ([email protected]) with a copy to [email protected] no later than 1 August 2020.
+The name of the nominating country or RPPO and the words “Call for Technical Panel Experts” should be placed in the subject line of the email message.

 3. Funding for experts to attend meetings